Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

-This Eq. extends the conventional multi-step TD update to include various multiple discount factors and action-value functions in RL.
-As a result, each $W_{z}$ obtains a share of the rewards from the environment up to time-step $k_{z}-1$.
-Furthermore, each $W_z$ utilizes its distinct action-value function in conjunction with the value from the prior time-scale.
+\endgroup Eq. \ref{f-multi-TD-SARSA} extends the conventional multi-step TD update to include various multiple discount factors and action-value functions in RL.
+As a result, each $D_{m}$ obtains a share of the rewards from the environment up to time-step $k_{m}-1$.
+Furthermore, each $D_m$ utilizes its distinct action-value function in conjunction with the value from the prior time scale.
 A variation of this algorithm, utilizing k-step bootstrapping as described in \cite{sutton1998introduction}, is presented in Algorithm \ref{alg:1}.
-Despite Algorithm \ref{alg:1} exhibiting quadratic complexity in relation to Z, it can be executed with linear complexity for substantial Z by preserving $\hat{Q}$ action-values at each time-scale $\gamma_{z}$.
+Despite Algorithm \ref{alg:1} exhibiting quadratic complexity in relation to M, it can be executed with linear complexity for substantial M by preserving $\hat{Q}$ action-values at each time-scale $\eta_{m}$.